 For more information, see Create a Report Data Source.

 Power View pinned filters

 Power View reports can contain multiple views.
 With this release, the Pin Filter feature for both tabular and multidimensional models provides the ability to create filters that apply across all views in a report.
 The image below shows the Pin filter toggle button for a view filter.
 By default, a view filter is unpinned and applies only to that view.
 Pinning a view filter applies it to all views; unpinning it removes it from other views.

 Power View in Excel 2013 - does not support connecting to and creating reports for multidimensional models.
-However, Power View in Excel 2016 does support connecting to and creating reports for multidimensional models.
-To learn more, see Power View and OLAP in Excel 2016
+Power View for multidimensional models supports browser based Power View clients only.

 Actions - are not supported in Power View reports or in DAX queries against a multidimensional model.